junwha/FastFit/docs/web.md

 Some input fields only accepts a limited number of values.
 If you enter an invalid input, an error message will be displayed.
 Please see the [Available Inputs](/docs/available-inputs.md) page to check which values are allowed.

 The recommendation system works as follows: We first find the users similar to you in the database.
 Then we gather the movies they enjoyed.
-We sort them by views and then provide you the top 10 movies as a recommendation.
+We sort them by average rating and then provide you the top 10 movies as a recommendation.

 ### Recommendation by your favorite movie